kesslermatics/Aquaware/Website/docs/docs/dev-docs/user-management/create-an-account.md

 - **Password Validation**: Passwords are validated on the server to meet strength requirements (e.g., minimum length, complexity) to reduce the risk of weak passwords.

 By using industry-standard encryption and security practices, we aim to keep your account and data safe.

-### Upcoming Feature: Signup via the App

-In the near future, you will also be able to create an account directly through the Aquaware mobile app, making it even easier to get started.

 ---